 Immigrant Rights

 The freedom of movement is a fundamental human right, whether it’s the right to cross a border in search of a better life, or to drive to the store without fear of arrest.
 No human being is illegal.
-Migrant Justice fights to secure the right to live free from discrimination and fear.
+Migrant Justice fights to secure the right to live free from fear and discrimination.

 #Not1More Deportation